tribbens/SP25_DS5111_kvu2et/README.md

 make ygainers.csv
 ```
 # Confirming Structure
 Let's check the structure to confirm everything worked.
-Type this code, replacing the bracked part with the full path to your project repository:
+Type this code, replacing the bracketed part with the full path to your project repository:
 ```
 tree <your project-repo> -I env
 ```